Plasma Volume Calculator

-Plasma is a liquid that makes up around 55% of blood volume.
-In the preparation process of donated blood or in a laboratory blood test called hematocrit, it's separated by centrifugation from the formed elements of blood.
+Plasma is a liquid that makes up around 55% of our blood volume.
+In preparation for the process of donating blood or in a laboratory blood test called hematocrit, blood plasma is separated by centrifugation from the formed elements of blood.
 They constitute the other 45%, most of which are red blood cells.

 The components of blood plasma volume are: